CSharpRon/Notes/Courses/Modern Robotics/velocity-kinematics.md

 As a Full Rank Jacobian approaches singular configuration, the following occurs to the **force ellipsoid**

 - The length of one principal axis approaches infinity.

-- The interior volume of the ellipsoid approaches infinity.